What Is A Ball Gag | Why & How To Use It

 Safe Action

-Want to buy a ball gag?
+Want to buy a mouth restraint?

 Beginners GagOpen Mouth GagLips GagPecker Gag